 Types of Juicers

 There are three main varieties on the market today: masticating, centrifugal, and citrus.
 These three juicers have distinct purposes and uses.
 Some more suitable for certain food types versus others.
-In out juicer reviews we identify the best juicer and what types of fruits and vegetable they are suitable for.
+In our reviews we identify the best juicer and what types of fruits and vegetable they are suitable for.

 Masticating Juicer: These juicers utilize a horizontal design; the mouthpiece for the juice can be hung over a container easily.
 Juice made with this kind of juicer is often slowly squeezed and have a low oxidation rate.
 It will only last a few days, but it is a day or two more than you would not have had without this.
 These juicers often go for a high price though.
 The amount of utility they carry raises the price of masticating juicer up beyond $200.